powsybl/powsybl.github.io/pages/documentation/simulation/sensitivity/openlf.md

 #### Extension to reference flow computations

-All above technics used to compute sensitivities in a post-contingency network are applied to reference flow computations in a post-contingency network.
+The methodology described below to access to sensitivity values in a post-contingency network can be applied to compute reference flows in the same post-contingency network.

-In case of reference flow computations, the vector of right-hand side $$b_1$$ must be the injections at network buses.
+In that case, the vector of right-hand side $$b_1$$ is the injections at network buses.
 All other data or formula are unchanged.
 Beware that the system $$Mx = c$$ whose vector $$\alpha$$ is solution is modified when $$b_1$$ is modified, because right-hand side vector $$c$$ depends on $$\theta_1$$.
 However matrix $$M$$ only depends on which lines are disconnected by the outage.

-In case of an outage causing connectivity loss in the post-contingency network, reference flows can be computed only in the largest connected part containing the slack bus.
-To do so, the right-hand side injection vector $$b_1$$ is modified to take into account only injections in the largest connected part of the post-contingency network.
-To perform computations, the same technic of reconnecting some lines to obtain a connected network is used.
+In case of an outage causing connectivity loss in the post-contingency network, reference flows can be computed only in the largest connected component containing the slack bus.
+In that case, the right-hand side injection vector $$b_1$$ is modified to take into account only injections in the largest connected part of the post-contingency network (all other injections are set to zero).
+The same methodology of reconnecting some lines to obtain a connected network is used too.

 ## Configuration